elmah/www/README.md

   issue being addressed
 - [Create a pull request][pr]

+Make commits atomic and logically coherent.
+It makes reviews easier and reverting easier.
+Avoid, for example, bundling multiple and unrelated changes together into the same commit even if they address the same issue.
+If you are using *and* in your commit message, chances are good you are bundling more than one (unrelated) change.

 ### Contributing on Windows

 On Windows, the simplest installation method is to use